 The WHERE Clause Builder makes it easy for users to reference feature attribute values, destination table columns, and invoke FME functions.
 The WHERE clause is first evaluated as an FME expression, before being passed onto the destination database.

-If the WHERE clause is incorrect or if its evaluation results in failure, the translation will fail.
+If the WHERE clause is incorrect or if its evaluation results in failure, translation will fail.
 Otherwise, if the WHERE clause passes FME evaluation but it is SQL invalid, the feature will be rejected or the translation will fail.

 For advanced users, conditional FME expressions created through the Conditional Value editor can be used to create WHERE clauses.